5/1/2025

 speaker

-This is Jasmine on for LA.
+This is Jasmine for Ellie.
 Thanks so much for taking our question.
-So what's the latest on your thinking whether seeing the INT phase three data in 2026 is still a reasonable expectation?
-I'm wondering what your plans are for new trials, expansions and other indications for both INT and the newly prioritized checkpoint.
+So what's the latest on your thinking on whether seeing INT phase three data in 2026 is still a reasonable expectation.
+I'm wondering what your plans are for new trials, expansions, and other indications for both INT and the newly prioritized checkpoint.
 Thank you.

 speaker